metafloor/bwip-js/README.md

 under the server's root document directory and modify the server's configuration files, if necessary.
 Then navigate your browser to the `bwip-js/demo.html` file.

 If you would like to implement your own interface to bwip-js, see [Integrating bwip.js Into Your Code](https://github.com/metafloor/bwip-js/wiki/Integrating-bwip.js-Into-Your-Code).
-I would also recommend looking at the `node-bwipjs` module to see how it was done for Node.js.
+I would also recommend looking at the `node-bwip.js` module to see how it was done for Node.js.
 Getting the FreeType module to cooperate with the BWIPP cross-compiled code was not straightforward.